 For Proposals submitted to provide SAL, the Eligible Bidder must be:

-Any entity that meets requirements of the SAL Scope of Work and that possesses a Child placing license per 441 Iowa Amin Code ch.
+Any entity that meets requirements of the SAL Scope of Work and that possesses a Child placing license per 441 Iowa Admin Code ch.
 108 by the time contracts are awarded.

 “Emergency” means, for the purpose of CWES, a service offering extended involvement with the Agency or Juvenile Court Services (more than a shorter involvement with Child welfare Crisis Intervention and Stabilization), such as temporary Out-of-Home Placement until Family and Child issues are resolved and there is a final disposition of a Child’s case.
 Placements outside the home include Emergency Family Foster Care, Placements with Family members, or Emergency Juvenile Shelter Care.